 As said before, Cholesterol kits were approved for home use by the FDA in 1993.
 Since then, they have no say in it.
 So, you can ignore that part of the name.

-The Prima home test triglycerides test kit is almost identical to CardioChek in its working.
+The Prima home cholesterol testing machine is almost identical to CardioChek in its working.
 There are however a few tiny differences that can let you decide which one to choose.

 Collecting Blood: Once again, pretty standard here.
 However, some have noticed that it need less blood when analyze the results using Prima.
 Not a huge difference from CardioChek but a small difference is definitely there.
 This doesn’t really matter because once you use the lancet, a few drops will ooze out anyway.

 What is measured: The Prima home test triglycerides test kit measures only the total cholesterol and the triglycerides.
 It does not measure your HDL level.
 So, if you are looking for more detailed values like the HDL and the LDL, go for the CardioChek.

 Accuracy: Prima home cholesterol testing kit is almost 90-95% accurate.

 Is this the best home cholesterol testing kit?

 The Prime cholesterol kit is a good quality home testing unit that is let down a tad due to the lack of the HDL and LDL (which can be derived using a formula) values.
 Its main advantage over the CardioChek is that it is powered by Lithium CR3032 batteries that last significantly longer.